Chapter 1: Youth

 How do you know when you fall in love?

-Baralai sighs, shifting his focus to doodle on the corner of a page.
-Teenage relationships bring on a whole new world of exhaustion for him.
-They are so complicated, and he wonders what did he ever do to deserve his friend's wrath.
+Baralai sighs, shifting his attention to doodle on the corner of his page.
+Teenage relationships are so complicated, they bring on a whole new level of exhaustion, and he wonders what did he ever do to deserve his friend's wrath.
 Paine's behavior the day before puzzles him.
-He never took her for the jealous type, and since when does she ever overreact to the presence of other girls?
+Since when does she overreact to the presence of other girls?
+He never took her for the jealous type.
 Why has she been acting so sensitive around him lately?

-Trying to understand the adolescent mindset makes his head hurt, and he decides to stop the chapter there for now.
-Yuna will be arriving soon to work on their essays and he needs to be prepared.
-Before Baralai can head upstairs to his room and grab his backpack, the cell phone rings and he stops to answer it.
+'I know that if I spend one more minute thinking about this, I will definitely get a headache.'
+He lets the matter go for now.
+Yuna will be arriving soon to work on their essays anyway, and he needs to get ready.
+Before Baralai can head upstairs to his room and grab his backpack, his cell phone rings, and he stops to answer it.

 "Sooo… how'd the date go?"

 Baralai re-adjusts the phone on his shoulder, smiling.
-"Why, hello, Miss Rikku."
+"Why, hello there, Miss Rikku."

 "What?
 Dude, no!
 This is Gippal!"

 He senses his pout on the other end and chuckles.
 It never gets old teasing him.
 "You could have fooled me."